-Florida Man Charged After 4 Found Dead at Canada-US Border
+Florida Man Charged after 4 Found Dead at Canada-US Border

 “The investigation into the death of the four individuals in Canada is ongoing along with an investigation into a larger human smuggling operation of which Shand is suspected of being a part,” John Stanley, a special agent with Homeland Security Investigations, said in court documents.

 Around the same time, court documents said five other people were spotted by law enforcement in the snow nearby.
-The group, who were also Indian nationals, told officers they had been walking for more than 11 hours outside in frigid conditions.
+The group, who were also Indian nationals, told officers they’d been walking for more than 11 hours outside in frigid conditions.

 A woman stopped breathing several times as she was transported to hospital.
 Court documents said she will require partial amputation of her hand.
 A man was also hospitalized for frostbite but was later released.